hujhax/austin-improv-wiki/Dusk.md

 The show included many of the tropes associated with the novels, including a werewolf/vampire/human love triangle, a diary voiceover, and some sort of vampire sporting event.

 ## History
 The show had two mainstage runs at [[Salvage Vanguard Theater]].
 The first was Fridays and Saturdays from 10/23/09 to 11/21/09.
 The second was Fridays and Saturdays from 10/22/10 to 11/20/10.
-They also did three festival appearances: Chicago from 4/23/10-4/24/10; New York City on 7/9/10; and Atlanta in 2011.
+They also did three festival appearances: the Chicago Improv Festival from 4/23/10-4/24/10; New York City at the Tank Theater on 7/9/10; and Atlanta in 2011.
+They ran fundraiser shows for the Chicago trip on 4/9/10 and 4/16/10 and for the New York trip on 6/25/10 and 7/2/10 (all those shows were at [[Salvage Vanguard Theater]].

 The marketing tagline for the 2009 run was "True love waits... forever."